fennifith/Attribouter/docs/wedges/APP.md

-Displays the app icon, name, version, and links to the project on github and its website if available.
+The `AppWedge` displays the app icon, name, version, and links to the project sites in a centered layout.
+By default, the icon and app name are fetched from your app's `AndroidManifest.xml`, and all other information is fetched from the GitHub API if the `repo` attribute has been specified.

+## Attributes

 |Attribute|Type|Description|
 |-----|-----|-----|